Table of contents

 Prior to digital execution, parties to a written contract still required a mechanism to overcome the fact that they were often not in the same physical location, and that posting the contract back and forth for everyone to execute simply was not practical.

-To resolve this, many contracts contain a clause allowing execution by counterparts, which is where one party will execute the document, and exchange it with the other party’s executed document, often via facsimile (fax) or, more recently, email.
-That copy would be deemed to constitute the original document.
+To resolve this, many contracts contain a clause allowing execution by counterparts, which is where each party executes a separate copy of the contract and then exchanges it with the other party’s executed document, often via facsimile (fax) or, more recently, email.
+That copy (made up of the separate copies) would be deemed to constitute the original document.

 Execution by a corporation